-\vpara{VLN Models} Following FedVLN~\cite{zhou2022fedvln}, we use \emph{Envdrop}~\cite{tan2019learning} and \emph{CLIP-ViL}~\cite{shen2022how} as the backbone model architectures.
-The two models both use Bi-directional LSTM as the language encoder and attentive LSTM as the action decoder, with a mixed learning objective of imitation learning and reinforcement learning.
-CLIP-ViL adapts CLIP \cite{Radford2021LearningTV} to improve vision and language encoding and matching for VLN.
+\vpara{VLN Models.} Following FedVLN~\citep{zhou2022fedvln}, we use \emph{Envdrop}~\citep{tan2019learning} and \emph{CLIP-ViL}~\citep{shen2022how} as backbones.
+The two models both use Bi-directional LSTM as the language encoder and attentive LSTM as the action decoder, with a mixed learning objective of imitation and reinforcement learning.
+CLIP-ViL adapts CLIP \citep{Radford2021LearningTV} to improve vision and language encoding and matching.